 Our relationship with the Lord experiences seasons of strength and weakness not because God is more distant or closer, but because we intentionally draw closer or or unintentionally drift depart.~Alicia Purdy

-But he didn’t stop there!
-In the same breath, he worshipped the Lord saying, “I, for my part, confide in Your kindness; may my heart exult in Your salvation!
+But that’s not how David left things.
+In fact, in the same breath, he worshipped the Lord saying, “I, for my part, confide in Your kindness; may my heart exult in Your salvation!
 I will sing to the Lord, because He has dealt bountifully with me.”
-(Psalm 13:5-6) And that is what made all the difference!
+(Psalm 13:5-6)

 The Sacrifice of Praise Will Strengthen Your Faith!